 Wärtsilä has clearly defined responsibilities, which are supported by necessary instructions and training.
 This training covers, for example, the Code of Conduct, anti-corruption, as well as environmental and occupational health and safety issues.
 Wärtsilä monitors its sustainability performance by utilising the information provided by various sustainability tools and activities, such as internal audits and compliance processes.

-Wärtsilä's most important strategic, operative and financial risks can be found in Risk management
+Wärtsilä's most important strategic, operational, and financial risks can be found in the Risks and risk management section.

 Information management plays a key role in Wärtsilä's internal control system.
 Information systems are critical for effective internal control as many of the control activities are programmed controls.